Madic-/ansible-check_mk/README.md

 * [x] [Nagflux](https://github.com/Griesbacher/nagflux)
 * [ ] Single-Sign on for Checkmk / Thruk / Grafana (maybe [dex](https://github.com/dexidp/dex)?)

 With these tools installed Checkmk writes all performance data as pnp4nagios rrd graphs, viewable within Wato, and into an influxdb, viewable as Grafana graph template within Thruk.
-The data within influxdb can also be used to create custom dashboards within Grafana.
+Of course the data within influxdb can also be used to create custom Grafana dashboards.

 ![Wato](misc/images/wato-service-overview.png)